ghcn345/Stock-Market-Prediction/README.md

 ## Classification

 Quarterly Report data was used to train several different classification models.
+More than 100 features were presented in the dataframe.
+Therefore, Principle Component Analysis (PCA) was implemented to reduce the dimensionality.

 ![graph](/images/heatmap.jpeg)